mbrancato/mbrancato.github.io/_posts/2021-12-28-rce-dataflow.markdown

 Nmap done: 1 IP address (1 host up) scanned in 0.08 seconds
 ```

-Great, so we know the default worker node is indeed accessible from the Internet.
-The next step is to simply exploit the exposed JMX port.
-The easiest way I found was simply to use Metasploit, which has an exploit just for this vulnerability and worked well.
+So I know the worker node is indeed accessible from the Internet.
+The next step is to exploit the exposed JMX port.
+The easiest way I found was to use Metasploit, which has an exploit just for this vulnerability and worked well.

 ```
 msf6 > use exploit/multi/misc/java_jmx_server